gommehdnet/cheetah-1.16/README.md

 * `./cheetah patch`

 ### How to build
 Simply run `mvn clean install` from the root directory.
-After this, you will find
+After this, you will find the bundled jar file in Cheetah-Server/target.
 ### Creating a patch

 First, patch the project as described above.
 Then, edit the server source code in the respective subdirectory (e.g. Paper-Server, Paper-Api).